Gaining weight from running is probably not what you expected (or hoped for) when you got into the sport.

 2. Eat as much as you need…but eat better.

-You already know that you should eat more vegetables, cut back on sugar and processed foods, and eat lean meats over reds if you want to lose weight.
+You probably already know that you should eat more vegetables, cut back on sugar and processed foods, and eat lean protein if you want to lose weight.

 But the important thing to remember about eating for fuel/weight loss is the quality of your calories over the number.

-Eating 1400 calories that are packed with nutrients your body can absorb for your next run is much more effective for weight loss than consuming the same amount of calories full of empty carbohydrates that won’t be there when your body needs them.
+Eating 2000 calories of nutritious foods your body can absorb for your next run is much more effective for weight loss than consuming the same amount of empty calories that won’t support your workouts or your overall health.

-- Brown rice: swapping out white rice for brown is just a small tweak in your diet, but will give your body more complex carbohydrates from the get-go.
+1. Brown rice: Swapping out white rice for brown is just a small tweak in your diet, but will give your body more complex carbohydrates from the get-go.
 (If you’re on the fence about the importance of complex carbohydrates, read this article.)

-- Salmon: This is not only one of the best sources of protein for runners, it’s also full of Omega 3-fatty acids, which improve your heart, lungs, bones…and speed up your metabolism.
+1. Salmon: This is not only one of the best sources of protein for runners, but it’s also full of omega-3 fatty acids, which support heart health, decrease inflammation, and speed up your metabolism.

-- Sweet potatoes: Swapping a white potato with a sweet potato will put way more nutrients inside your body that it can store for later.
-Sweet potatoes are full of Vitamin A, Vitamin C, Beta-carotene, and Menganese.
-These all support your immune system, vision, prevent respiratory infections, and support healthy blood sugar levels.
+1. Sweet potatoes: Swapping a white potato with a sweet potato will give you more nutrients.
+Sweet potatoes are full of vitamin A, vitamin C, beta-carotene, and manganese.
+These nutrients support your immune system and vision, prevent respiratory infections, and help regulate healthy blood sugar levels.

-You can read more on the best fuel for runners here, but there’s one thing you need to remember when it comes to gaining weight from running vs. controlling or losing weight when running;
+Finally, there’s one thing you need to remember when it comes to gaining weight from running vs losing weight when running:

-If you approach the process from a “quitting” perspective (example: I need to quit eating sugar, or quit eating steak…etc.), you’re bound to slip up..and then give up.
+If you approach the process from a “quitting” perspective (for example: I need to quit eating sugar, or quit eating steak…etc.), you’re bound to slip up..and then give up.

-But when you approach the process from a perspective of replacing one thing for something better, you’ll see far better results.
+But when you approach the process from the perspective of replacing one thing for something healthier, you’ll see far better results.
 Instead of, I need to quit eating french fries, try, I’ll eat baked sweet potato fries and season them with something delicious.

 This puts your state of mind in a more positive frame, so that even when you do slip up (you’re only human, after all), you’ll be much more likely to get back up and continue the next day.